Houses in multiple occupation

 - A house or flat converted into three or more bedsits

 - A house or flat occupied by three or more friends, work colleagues or students

-- A house which has self-contained flats where less than two thirds of the flats are owner occupied.
+- A house that has self-contained flats where less than two thirds of the flats are owner-occupied.
 The flats were not converted in accordance with the 1991 Building Regulations

 Help, information and guidance

-We have put together a handbook for Landlords about Houses of Multiple Occupation
+We have put together a handbook for landlords about HMOs

 It contains information about: